uniworld-io/developer-docs/docs/witnessNode.md

 _Hardware requirement_
 - At least 8 CPU, 16G Ram, 250 GB SSD/HDD
 - OS: Linux base: Ubuntu, Redhat, Centos ...(in this tutorial, We use Ubuntu 16.04)
 - Static public IP address.
-High speed network bandwith.
+High speed network bandwidth.

 This tutorial assumes that you are running wallet-cli and witness node at the same server above.

 __Prepare environment__
 - To run wallet-cli and witness node, Java environment must be set.
 Follow [this guide](https://www.digitalocean.com/community/tutorials/how-to-install-java-with-apt-get-on-ubuntu-16-04) to set up environment.
-If you you have issues on setting up Java, follow this shortcut:
+If you have issues on setting up Java, follow this shortcut:
     - Download Oracle Java from [Oracle Download page](https://www.oracle.com/java/technologies/javase/javase-jdk8-downloads.html), chose the right package according to your OS.
 For example: jdk-8u202-linux-x64.tar.gz
     - Unzip the file to any location, for example: ```sudo tar -C /opt/ -zxvf jdk-8u202-linux-x64.tar.gz```
     - The file is now unzip to `/otp/jdk1.8.0_202` folder, lets add the PATH to `~/.bashrc` file by adding this line `export PATH=/otp/jdk1.8.0_202/bin/:$PATH` then run the `source ~/.bashrc` command.
 You can check the setConfig by running the command `java -version`